Thai Black

 7821-bio

-Character Refreshing, honey, syrupy, fruity, slightly creamy
+Character Refreshing, honey, nectar, fruity, slightly creamy

 Tea Farm Renowned organic tea cooperative in north Thailand specialising in Chinese and Taiwanese style teas

-Terroir Doi Mae Salong, Chiang Rai, Thailand
+Terroir Mae Salong, Chiang Rai Province, Thailand

 Cultivar Qing Xin

-Altitude 1250m
+Elevation 1250m

 Oxidation Strong (70%)

-Grade 97/100 P. (Black Tea category) – Super Premium
+Grade 97/100 P. (Black Tea category); Super Premium

 40g